-Our Framework consists of the following nine elements:
+Our Framework sets consistent expectations for risk management across the Company and consists of the following nine elements:

-We provide additional discussion of our risk management principles, roles and responsibilities, framework and risk appetite under "MD&A-Risk Management" in our Q1 2022 Form 10-Q and 2021 Form 10-K.
+We provide additional discussion of our risk management principles, roles and responsibilities, framework and risk appetite under "Part I-Item 2.
+MD&A-Risk Management" in our Q1 2024 Form 10-Q and "Part II-Item 7.
+MD&A-Risk Management" in our 2023 Form 10-K.